Left 4 Dead: Updates

+Related media

+Comics

 Valve announced a 190-page digital comic that has been revealed in four parts in the weeks leading up to the release of The Sacrifice.
 Part one was released on September 14, 2010, with a new part scheduled for release each week until The Sacrifices October 5 release.
 The comic is illustrated by Mike Oeming, the artist behind the Powers comic series, and tells the stories of the original four survivors, as well as the events leading up to the infection.
 The comic begins with Bill, having just sacrificed himself to save the others, taking on three tanks while severely wounded.
 It then cuts to the finale of Blood Harvest, which is revealed to be one week earlier.
 In The Sacrifice DLC, any player, whether playing as Bill or not, can choose to sacrifice themselves to allow the other survivors to complete the campaign.